-Are you a Christian who struggles with cross dressing?
+Are you a Christian who has questions about cross-dressing?

 This website is dedicated to a frank discussion and exploration of gender identity issues as they relate to Biblical and social concerns.

-There are an estimated six million* people in the U.S. who are uncomfortable with their birth gender.
-Three million of these identify strongly with the gender opposite their birth gender.
-They feel trapped in a life that does not fit.
-Many see their gender identity as a battlefield, and are not at peace with who they are.
-Out of obligation to family, friends and career, they attempt to deny or conceal these feelings, and often end up living a secret, closeted life.
+There are an estimated six million* (or more) people in the U.S. who are uncomfortable with their birth gender.
+Those who identify strongly with the gender opposite their physical birth gender may feel trapped in a life that does not fit.
+Out of obligation to family, friends, and career, they may attempt to deny or conceal their feelings, and some end up living a secret, closeted life.
 Perhaps this is you, or you know someone who fits this description.

 “Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”

 Book: Light in the Closet, Biblical Insights for the M2F Transgender Journey

 “Light in the Closet, Biblical Insights for the M2F (Male to female) Transgender Journey” is a collection of articles inspired by real questions from pastors concerning what the Bible says about being transgendered.
 Many of the questions deal with the subject of sin and the perspective that Jesus presents.
 Jesus was a radical, not only for his time, but for ours as well.
 The topic of gender expression is something the Church needs to discuss and Jesus has a lot to say about it.
 In this book, the teachings of Jesus are reviewed within the context of the time period and the mission God had him on.
 There are also references and guides to help the pastor or caregiver who is faced with the issue of gender identity during the counseling process.